hola/challenge_substring_search/README.md

 For Hola, it's a chance to get to know many talented programmers, and to invite those who submit good code for job interviews.

 Rules
-This time, we tried to eliminate every possible way for subjective judgment to affect the outcome.
 The fastest code, as long as it passes our correctness tests, wins.

 * This challenge is open for anyone living in Africa.